 Key management skills for every business

-In another example, at least two small businesses I have worked with appointed managers for their financial prowess, with people management skills only being lightly touched on.
+In another example, at least two small businesses I have worked with appointed managers for their financial prowess.
+But people management skills only being lightly touched on.

 Finally, in a recent study on ethics and values of managers, commissioned by CMI; the findings show 74 per cent of managers are at risk of overlooking the impact of their decisions at work on others – 28 per cent more than among the general population.